Jay Huguley: Career

-In 2013, he appeared in Steve McQueen’s film 12 Years a Slave, starring Chiwetel Ejiofor, Brad Pitt, and Michael Fassbender.
+In 2013, he appeared as Sheriff H.P.
+Voorhies, the man who negotiated the freedom of Solomon Northup, in Steve McQueen's film 12 Years a Slave, starring Chiwetel Ejiofor, Brad Pitt, and Michael Fassbender.

-In 2015, he appeared in Helen Hunt's Ride, and starred as Jonah Bock in the hit indie darling, Sunny in the Dark, a feature film written by Courtney Ware, for which he took home the award for "Best Actor" from the Northeast Film Festival.
+In 2015, he appeared in Helen Hunt's Ride, and starred as Jonah Bock in Sunny in the Dark, a feature film written by Courtney Ware, for which he took home the award for "Best Actor" from the Northeast Film Festival.

-In 2016, Huguley appeared in the highly anticipated horror film, Abattoir, by the man credited for furthering the Saw franchise, Darren Lynn Bousman.
-Abattoir has already nabbed a sequel deal, prior to its official theatrical release.
+In 2016, Huguley appeared in the horror film, Abattoir, by the man credited for furthering the Saw franchise, Darren Lynn Bousman.

-Huguley's most recent roles include Heart, Baby and William Henry Moody in Lizzie, both released in 2018.
-He has twice portrayed historical figures.
-In 2013, he played Sheriff H.P.
-Voorhies, the man who negotiated freedom of Solomon Northup in 12 Years a Slave and most recently, as William Henry Moody, the prosecuting attorney in the infamous Lizzie Borden trial in the film Lizzie alongside Chloe Sevigny and Kristen Stewart.
+In 2018, Huguley had roles in Heart, Baby and as William Henry Moody, the prosecuting attorney in the infamous Lizzie Borden trial in the film Lizzie alongside Chloe Sevigny and Kristen Stewart.

-In 2008, Huguley starred in David Lindsay-Abaire’s Tony Award-winning play Rabbit Hole at the Skylight Theatre.
-About his performance, the Los Angeles Times said, "Jay Huguley dwells inside the play’s contradictions and connects us to its anguished, buoyant heart."
-In 2009, Huguley played the lead role of Henry in Tom Stoppard’s play The Real Thing at Los Angeles’ Skylight Theatre.
+In 2008, Huguley starred in David Lindsay-Abaire's Tony Award-winning play Rabbit Hole at the Skylight Theatre.
+About his performance, the Los Angeles Times said, "Jay Huguley dwells inside the play's contradictions and connects us to its anguished, buoyant heart."
+In 2009, Huguley played the lead role of Henry in Tom Stoppard's play The Real Thing at Los Angeles' Skylight Theatre.

+He has played real life historical figures 4 times.
+Sherrif Voorhies in ‘12 Years a Slave’, William Henry Moody in ‘Lizzie’ opposite Kristen Stewart, Jimmy Swaggart in ‘The Eyes of Tammy Faye’ opposite Jessica Chastain, and Charles Schwab in the upcoming film ‘The Panic.’

+In 2025, Huguley will appear in Daniel Minahans feature film ‘On Swift Horses’ opposite Jacob Elordi.